will-lancer/general-latex-stuff/README.md

 it.
 Explicit credit is given in the template READMEs.
 I customized the templates in here, and added things I found convenient;
 I do not claim originality for the base templates that I work with.
-However, the alterations I have made are somewhat significant, so expect serious deviations from the original templates.
+However, the alterations I have made are significant, so expect serious deviations from the original templates.